exercism/rust/exercises/concept/rpn-calculator/.docs/instructions.md

 ## 3. Goal

 Your goal is to write a calculator to evaluate a list of inputs ordered by Reverse Polish notation.

+If there is more than one element in the stack at the end, return `None`.

 You are given the following enum and stubbed function as a starting point.

 ```rust